Anthares101/omega/README.md

 ## Usage

 If you have all the requirements you can start playing with Omega!
-You can add the repository folder to your `PATH` and execute the tool everywhere.

 ```
 Omega - From Wordpress admin to pty